Obtaining a Portugal digital nomad visa is becoming increasingly easier, especially in the age of advanced remote working.

 Here is a glance at the core characteristics of the types of suitable Portugal visas for these purposes.

-While it is not expressly called a digital nomad visa as far as official immigration papers and procedures are concerned, the Portugal national visa can broadly be divided into two categories.
+While it is not expressly called a digital nomad visa, or something specific as Lisbon digital nomad visa, as far as official immigration papers and procedures are concerned, the Portugal national visa can broadly be divided into two categories.

 Which category you fall into will depend on your intended length of stay in the country.